 And worse of all I have moments where I am so angry and so full of rage.

 I find myself being very dramatic over small annoyances, the anger I am experiencing is on the upper scale of the emotion.
 My mind is searching for a cause of the anger, and is attaching it to anything it sees.
-I berate myself for being so out of character.

 However thankfully I am aware of the difference between normal anger and that caused by withdrawal.